jonnonz1/nz-statute-book/acts/public/2002/construction-contracts-act-2002.md

   (d) the notice or document is sent in the manner (if any) prescribed in regulations made under this Act.

 ### 81 Rules of court
-(1) In addition to all other powers conferred by the District Courts Act 1947, the Governor-General may, by Order in Council, make rules regulating the practice and procedure of District Courts in proceedings under this Act.
+(1) In addition to all other powers conferred by the District Court Act 2016, the Governor-General may, by Order in Council, make rules regulating the practice and procedure of the District Court in proceedings under this Act.
 (2) Rules may be made under subsection (1) only with the concurrence of— (a) the Chief District Court Judge; and
-  (b) 2 or more members of the Rules Committee established under section 51B of the Judicature Act 1908 of whom at least 1 is a District Court Judge.
+  (b) 2 or more members of the Rules Committee established under section 155 of the Senior Courts Act 2016 of whom at least 1 is a District Court Judge.
-(3) In the absence of any rules under this section, or in any situation not covered by any of those rules, the rules in relation to civil proceedings for the time being in force under the District Courts Act 1947 apply, with all necessary modifications, to proceedings under this Act.
+(3) In the absence of any rules under this section, or in any situation not covered by any of those rules, the rules in relation to civil proceedings for the time being in force under the District Court Act 2016 apply, with all necessary modifications, to proceedings under this Act.

 ### 82 Regulations
 (1) The Governor-General may, by Order in Council, make regulations providing for any matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.